 The most widely used medications for treating obesity and approved by the FDA are the following:

-Wegovy is a revolutionary medication for weight loss and has been recently approved by the US Food and Drug Administration.
+The wegovy is a new weight loss drug and has been recently approved by the US Food and Drug Administration.
 This drug is indicated for adults who have a body mass index greater than 27 or are generally obese.

 It is also recommended for people who have particular weight-related conditions like hypertension, type 2 diabetes, and high cholesterol.
 Wegovy is intended for long-term weight management paired with a planned diet with reduced calories and exercise.